RAOEUS/tylex-windows/README.md

 If you want to modify the scripts or contribute to development, you can build the project directly from the source code.
 See the **[Building from Source](#building-from-source)** section below for detailed instructions.

+### Method 3: Download the Installer

+[Download the installer here](https://github.com/RAOEUS/tylex-windows/releases/download/1.0.0/Tylex-Setup-v1.0.0.exe) and double click to run it.

 ---

 ## How to Use